-In dual credit classes, students take college courses alongside college students and will discover what college coursework is like.
+In dual credit classes, students take college courses alongside college students and will discover what the coursework is like.
 For many students, this eases the transition from high school to college.
 Most in-state colleges accept dual credit courses for credit, provided students meet a certain grade standard.
 Unlike AP classes, you won’t have to take a test to gain college credit.

 - Fill out the Online Application Form.
 Classes are offered by South Dakota State University.

 - Submit the permission form signed by a parent and school official, vaccination records, and your high school transcript.
 Include your ACT or other scores if required for eligibility or placement in your desired classes.

 - Set up your student accounts according to the instructions you received from SDSU.
 Pay tuition and buy the required books and supplies by the first day of class.